ehb54/us3_windows_packaging/README.md

 # us3_windows_packaging
 repo for info &amp; supplementary data to build us3 windows binary packages

+- If you have any questions or problems, please create an issue.
+- Pull requests happily considered.

 ## setting up a first time build environment
 - [install createinstall](https://www.createinstall.com/download-free-trial.html)
   - get the `freeware version`